 Debunking Myths

-What are Learning Myths?
+What Are Learning Myths?

 Much of what we currently know about learning is based upon what we’ve been taught at school and by our parents.
 But plenty of what we assume about learning is wrong.
 In this tile, we’ll debunk some of the biggest myths many people hold about learning.